-Nearly half of the geography was developed during the 1890s-1930s, concurrent with the expansion of the streetcar network, and is considered more walkable given the setbacks, scale, and mix of uses within buildings.
+Nearly a third of the geography was developed during the 1890s-1930s, concurrent with the expansion of the streetcar network, and is considered more walkable given the setbacks, scale, and mix of uses within buildings.
 Development from the 1940s-1960s was influenced by Federal policies that encouraged single-family development and car ownership, resulting in a more auto-dependent building form.
-Both periods of development include a significant amount of low-density residential development (39% of development is classified as Neighborhood 1).
-There is also a significant amount of Campus development (19%) concentrated along Randolph Road and Commercial development (21%) along the 7th Street and Central Avenue corridors.
+Both periods of development include a significant amount Manufacturing & Logistics (32%) due to the multiple rail lines throughout the area.
+Some older industrial sites have been adaptively reused for uses such as office and retail.
+There is approximately 13% Commercial development fronting the major avenues and 31% of low-density residential development (Neighborhood 1) in between these avenues.

-MAP 1: EAST INNER PLAN AREA
+MAP 1: WEST INNER PLAN AREA